 - Leverage analytics and adapt your strategy.
 Once you’ve published your video, determine which videos your target audience engages with most.
 Which platforms are generating the most views?
 When are viewers dropping off?
-These are questions you’ll want to answer for maximum ROI and to guide future content creation.
+You’ll want to answer these questions for maximum ROI and to guide future content creation.

 Using Video in the Future

-Successful integration of video into your content marketing promotes deeper engagement with your customers.
-But when creating these assets, it’s important to continually ask “Why are we doing this?”
-It’s also equally important to ask “Why do my customers care?”
+Successfully integrating more videos into your content marketing yields benefits, including helping to foster deeper engagement with your customers.
+But when creating content, it’s important to continually ask, “Why are we doing this?” and “Why do my customers care?”

 Because at the end of the day, you’re in the business of solving pain points.
 And when you leverage video and storytelling to bring content to life, you can more effectively connect with your customers, make them feel understood, and build the loyalty and connection required to fuel better results.